softlayer/softlayer-python/README.md

 ---

-## Features
+## Features and Plugins

-Below is a list of functional and aesthetic features.
+Below is a list of functional and aesthetic features, baked-in components, and JS plugins.

 ### Core Features